Now Is the Time to Protest—but How?

 A cell phone video captured the officer ignoring bystanders who were pleading with him to remove himself from Mr. Floyd’s neck.
 The video showed Mr. Floyd struggling and asking for relief before going completely unresponsive.
 He later was declared dead at a nearby hospital.

 George Floyd’s death has led to violent protests in Minneapolis—including looting and burning businesses and a police station.
-This tragic situation has just become the latest flashpoint for this ongoing issue of police brutality targeting minorities.
+This tragic situation has just become the latest flashpoint for the ongoing concerns about police brutality targeting minorities.

 Yes, there is a problem